The Initiation Box – Reserve (Ships March 2026)

 - Special Fil à Gant threads

-- Curated vintage beads and French sequins
+- Curated vintage beads (1 hank / 10 threads) and crystals

-- Access to a video tutorial via QR code
+- Access to a video instructions

 - WhatsApp support from the teacher for questions and gentle guidance as you stitch